raimp001/health/README.md

 ## Quick Start Guide

-### 1. Fork on Replit
+### 1. Access on Replit
 [![Run on Replit](https://replit.com/badge/github/raimp001/HealthBillPay)](https://replit.com/@raimp001/HealthBillPay)

-Click the "Run on Replit" button above or visit [https://replit.com/@raimp001/HealthBillPay](https://replit.com/@raimp001/HealthBillPay) and click "Fork".
+Click the "Run on Replit" button above to fork and run the application directly in your browser.

 ### 2. Configure Environment Variables
-After forking, set up your environment variables in the Replit Secrets tab:
+In your Replit project's Secrets tab, add the following environment variables:

 Required secrets:
 ```